jeromezero/proxy/drafts/proxy.md

 One of them opens the door to your dead neighbor's apartment.
 You know the key by touch.
 It is bigger than the others.
 It is freshly cut.
 It has a large, rounded base.
 I hold the key in my hand.

-I read the piece you wrote about finding him dead on his apartment floor.
+I go back to your desk and read the piece you wrote about finding your neighbor dead on his apartment floor.

 He was angry with you.
 For not being able to say no. For not carving out the space in your life to focus on the things that are important to you.
 For not taking the time to write.

 You took care of him.
 You regret not taking better care of him.
 You should have known he was going to die.
 But, there is a difference between the slow, inevitable approach of death and its immediate onset.
 You know one day you will reach the end of the journey, but the horizon never seems to draw any closer.
-One day you will die, but that day is never today, until it is.
+One day you will die, but that day is not today.
+That day is never today, until it is.
 You go about your affairs as if life will go on forever.

 Your neighbor's last day was like this.